-- 1. Loan Application: Client applies for loan; the application form is submitted along with relevant documents; - 2.
-Loan Analysis: Collection of documents/permits that were missing in the application phase, investment plan needs to be included; - 3.
-Environmental Categorization: In this phase, environmental categorization occurs.
-Based on the investment plan, the loan can be categorized as A-non eligible, B+, B- and C. B+ categories will be subject of approval and categorization from KCGF; - 4.
-Credit Risk Committee: Loan is presented to Bank's management; - 5.
-Loan Disbursement: Contract signing and transferring of funds; - 6.
-Monitoring and Reporting: The Bank will monitor the loans and their environmental and social impacts (if any) and report to KCGF and World Bank in case of incompliances.
+1. Loan Application: Client applies to RFI for loan; the application form is submitted along with relevant documents;

+2. Loan Analysis: Collection of documents/permits that were missing in the application phase, investment plan needs to be included;

+3. Environmental Categorization: In this phase, environmental categorization occurs.
+Based on the investment plan, the loan can be categorized as A-non eligible, B+, B- and C. B+ categories will be subject of approval and categorization from KCGF;

+4. Credit Risk Committee: Loan is presented to Bank's management;

+5. Loan Disbursement: Contract signing and transferring of funds;

+6. Monitoring and Reporting: The RFI will monitor the loans and their environmental and social impacts (if any) and report to KCGF and World Bank/ KfW/ EIB/ EIF in case of incompliances.

+Annex V

-Annex IV Projects listed in Annex I of the EIA law which requires an EIA
+Projects listed in Annex I of the EIA law which requires an EIA